grafana/beyla/docs/sources/setup/kubernetes-helm.md

 The recommended way is to store such value in a Kubernetes Secret and then specify the environment variable referring to it from the Helm configuration.

-For example, create and deploy the following secret:
+For example, deploy the following secret:

 ```
 apiVersion: v1